 — Be on time when picking someone up from the airport; it means weirdly a lot to everyone.

 — If you want to make kids laugh, do a prat fall or fumble whatever you’re holding.
 Seeing an adult be awkward is the greatest thing on the planet.

 — Then, for a bedtime story, tell them about a time you broke a bone, crashed a bike, or got in trouble at school.

 — You’ll never regret an evening walk.
 Or a morning walk.
 Or a lunchtime walk.

 — If you feel stressed, pee and drink a glass of water.

 — If you feel panicky, look for green things around you until your mind settles.

-— Everyone is thinking about themselves.
-No one is thinking about you.
-Once you realize this, you will be liberated forever.
+— Everyone is analyzing themselves.
+No one is analyzing you.
+Once you realize this, you will be free.

 — Say thank you.